dehuszar/nvim-starter/README.md

 # Neovim Starter

-Lightweight configuration focused on providing "basic needs" with little boilerplace.
-It includes better syntax highlight with `treesitter`, `telescope` as a fuzzy finder and a ready made LSP setup with autocompletion.
+Lightweight configuration focused on providing "basic needs" with little boilerplate.
+It includes better syntax highlight, a fuzzy finder and a ready made LSP setup with autocompletion.

 ## Requirements